develop a better ear

 Guitar Pro Software Mac

 The real value in transcribing music is that it forces you to understand and learn by ear what all of the instruments are playing.
+If you want to Develop A Better Ear this is crucial.
 This will not only improve the depth and cohesion of the music you compose, but it will help your playing.
-If you get into the habit of listening to every instrument, you’ll sync with a band better as you’ll understand the wider context around your own guitar parts.

 Ear training is a long term process, where improvement is best measured in years rather than days or weeks.
 It is something that you’ll continually be improving for the rest of your life.
 However, it is arguably the single most important and rewarding musical skill you’ll have as a guitarist.
 For that reason it should be an important part of your musical development and practise routine.